St. Mary's University School of Law

-The School of Law has an enrollment of about 770 students, pursuing Juris Doctor (J.D.), Master of Laws (LL.M.), or Master of Jurisprudence (M.Jur.) degrees.

-Ranking, bar passage, and employment outcomes

-The 2020 Rankings by U.S. News & World Report place the school at No. 147-193 of U.S. law schools, in the bottom quartile.
-According to St. Mary's ABA-required disclosures, 60% of St. Mary's 2017 graduates found full-time long-term employment that required bar passage.

 History

 In October 1927, the San Antonio Bar Association established the San Antonio School of Law, which for seven years after its founding was administered by a board of governors under the control of the bar association.
 Until the School of Law became associated with a physical campus, classes were held at the Bexar County Courthouse.
 In an attempt to maximize the educational and material resources of the fledgling institution, the Board of Governors negotiated with St. Mary's University regarding a transfer of the School of Law's administrative control.
 The transfer was completed on October 1, 1934, and St. Mary's University School of Law was officially established.

 The School of Law was then housed at St. Mary's University's original downtown campus at 112 College Street.
 Possessing several military bases, San Antonio experienced a surge of population and industry in the years immediately following the World War II.
 This exponential growth resulted in more law students.
 To meet these new demands adequately, the School of Law organized itself to meet the requirements of the American Bar Association and the Association of American Law Schools.
 It received accreditation from the ABA in February 1948 and became a member of the AALS in December 1949.

 On December 19, 1967, the School of Law relocated from the College Street campus to join the main campus of St. Mary's, where an expansion project had provided for the addition of eight new buildings to the main University campus, including a lecture hall, law library, and faculty building comprising the Law Center.